Medicare Special Needs Plans in Connecticut for 2023

 Find Plans in your area with your ZIP Code

-Who Can Enroll in a Connecticut Medicare Special Needs Plan?
+Do I Qualify to Enroll in a Medicare Special Needs Plan in Connecticut?

 Most people living in Connecticut, age 65 and older, qualify for Medicare Advantage but do not qualify for a Special Needs Plan (SNP).
 A SNP is a Medicare Advantage plan, but they are only available to people with one of the following special needs: